Skip to content

 Creates a new Git repository in the current folder.
 Run this once when starting a new documentation project.

-Check Status
+Check status

 git status

 Shows which files have been modified, which are staged, and which are untracked.
-This is the safest command to run at any point — it tells you exactly where you are without changing anything.
+This is the safest command to run at any point.
+It tells you exactly where you are without changing anything.
+Run it frequently, especially before committing.

-Stage Files
+Stage files

 # Stage a specific file